 Ammonia emissions from passenger cars and light commercial vehicles are estimated in a similar manner to N2O emissions.
 The NH3 emission factors are calculated according to equation (28) and the coefficients in Table 3.65 to Table 3.72.
 As already mentioned, these values differ according to the fuel sulphur level and the driving conditions (urban, rural, highway).
 With regard to Euro 5 and on emission standards, only one category of sulphur level is given, as for N2O.

-Table 33.65: Parameters for equation (28) to calculate NH3 emission factors for petrol, CNG and E85 passenger cars under cold urban conditions
+Table 3-66: Parameters for equation (28) to calculate NH3 emission factors for petrol, LPG, CNG and E85 passenger cars under cold urban conditions